L00150064Student/Research-Project/README.md

 # Folder Structure

-The repository is organized into the following folders:
+The repository is organised into the following folders:

     arduino: contains the code for the Arduino board that collects sensor data and sends it to the Raspberry Pi via serial cable.
     raspberry-pi: contains the code for the Raspberry Pi that receives data from the Arduino and sends it to ThingSpeak using Python.